 Launching a new business requires planning – and crucially, funding.

 The planning part is all about forming an idea, researching the market and eventually testing it.
 Think about how to find some real customers to buy and use your product or service.

 Once you’re happy that your idea will work, it’s time to fund it.

-Getting financial backing can be a challenge as banks have tightened up their lending to small businesses following the economic downturn.
+Getting financial backing can be a challenge as banks have tightened up their lending to small businesses considerably in recent years.

 In the event you get turned down, there are now a number of other funding routes available, such as peer-to-peer lending and crowdfunding.

 An accountant can talk you through the different ways in which you can start a business as a sole trader or perhaps as a limited company.

 It sounds complicated, and while there are some complex structures, you can set up a business overnight with a quick phonecall to HM Revenue & Customs to register as self-employed and off you go.